Ace the California ICC UST Service Technician Exam 2026 – Power Up Your Skills and Fuel Your Future!

-How many years must records of protection system maintenance be kept on file?
+How many years must annual monitor certification records be maintained on site?

 3 years